alf-p-steinbach/Frances-Buontempo---Learn-C-by-Example-2024-/README.md

 Probably Pascal was investigating the coefficients of the terms that you get when you multiply out $(a + b)^n$, but whether he did or not, that’s a good starting point.
 For example, $(a + b)^2 = a^2 + 2ab + b^2$, with coefficients **1**, **2** and **1**, which are the third line in Pascal’s triangle.
 So what do you get when you multiply that by $(a + b)$ again, thus forming $(a + b)^3$?

-Well, *a* and *b* are on an equal footing so the result will necessarily be symmetrical, as 1, 2 and 1 is:
+Well, $a$ and $b$ are on an equal footing so the result will necessarily be symmetrical, as 1, 2 and 1 is:

 $$ \begin{align*}
     (a + b)\cdot(a^2 + 2ab + b^2. &= a\cdot(a^2 + 2ab + b^2. + b\cdot(a^2 + 2ab + b^2.\\